 The future of AI in agriculture looks promising, bringing smarter solutions to farming challenges.
 Soon, farmers will use smartphone cameras for real-time plant health checks, instantly identifying diseases and receiving treatment advice.

 Predictive maintenance will prevent equipment failures, saving time and costs.
-AI will also drive precision breeding, creating crops resistant to drought, pests, and disease—crucial in a changing climate.
+AI will also drive precision breeding, creating crops resistant to drought, pests, and disease, which is crucial in a changing climate.
 Robotics powered by AI may handle planting, irrigation, and harvesting with little human effort, working around the clock.

 However, data privacy and limited technology access in rural areas must be addressed for fair adoption.
 Despite these challenges, the path forward is clear.
 AI in agriculture will play a key role in ensuring sustainable farming, higher crop yields, and global food security in the years ahead.